-If you're interested in Information Security, then you might be interested in what I'm doing here.
-Welcome to SecurityCast Radio, streaming security podcasts from around the web.
+If you're interested in information security, penetration testing, or vulnerability research, then you might be interested in what I'm doing here.
+Welcome to SecurityCast Radio, streaming information security podcasts from around the web.
 All podcast content is owned by the original creators.

 If the player above doesn't work for you, try the alternative one at the end of this page.
 The audio stream URL is here.
 It should work with